ada-k/AB-HypothesisTesting/README.md

 ### Project Structure
 The repository has a number of files that include notebooks, slides and setup files.
 They include:

-`README.md` : Markdown text with a brief explanation of how the project and the repository structure.
+`README.md` : Markdown text with a brief explanation of the project and the repository structure.

 `LICENCE` : License template.